BaronaGroup/migsi/README.md

 The values returned by these objects are provided to the `run` method as its parameters, in the order specified in the `using` array.

 The using objects can be written in a few ways.
-Look into `examples/using` for a variety of examples on how they can be written.
+You can look at the existing ones in `src/using` and the tests in `test/using-test.js` to get some ideas.

+#### mongodb

+Migsi comes with a built in code dependency for mongodb.

+You can use it from your `.migsirc` in the following fashion

+    using: {
+      mongodb: require('migsi/using/mongodb')(mongoURL),
+    }

+with mongoURL obviously being the URL pointing to your mongo.

 ### Run